-Jeans can mean genes.
+- Jeans can mean genes.

 - Pointing to a knee in a dream can mean pointing to a need.

-- A Russian in a dream can be a wordplay for “in a rush” or “rush in.”
+- A Russian in a dream can be a wordplay for “rush in” or “rushing.”

 Alternate definitions of words are used as symbolism and usually shown in the actions of a dream.
-Such as when “adopt” means “take on” and acted out as adopting a pet or child.
-“Ditch” means “abandon” and is acted out in a dream as leaving something in a ditch.
+Such as when “adopt” means “take in or take responsibility for” and acted out as adopting a pet or child.
+“Ditch” means abandon and is acted out in a dream as leaving something in a ditch.
 If “bug” means bother, the dream will show it as a bug bothering you.

 A man dreams that he sees a hole in the son and responds strongly in his feelings.
 His father had recently died, leaving a hole in the son’s life.
 It’s a visual metaphor and a brief but important scene in the dream, and knowing what the hole in the sun means helps the man to decode other scenes in the dream.

 What is family business?
 It’s any business conducted for the family, and dreams can compare business and family to tell a story about your family life or what it feels like where you work or go to school — your “other family.”
 A terrific example dream is given in the Resolution chapter under the subheading “Working for the Family Business.”

 Wordplay in a dream

 I dream that I’m in a high-speed train and see women bending over to pick up cantaloupe in the exit well.
 I sense a man behind me when one of the women reaches up to hand me a piece of cantaloupe.
 I tell her no thanks, “I cantaloupe.”

 Do you hear the wordplay?
 She “can’t elope.”
 In other words, her life is going by quickly and in a definite direction, symbolized as riding in the train.
-She senses a man coming into her life — or at least, she’s open to having a new romantic relationship — and she’s telling herself she can’t just run off with someone, like eloping.
+She senses a man coming into her life — she’s open to having a new romantic relationship — and she’s telling herself she can’t just run off with someone, like eloping.